-Continuous Delivery is more than just Tooling, It’s a Culture
+Continuous Delivery is more than just Tooling, It's a Mindset

 Some enterprise IT organisations are adopting Continuous Delivery thinking that tooling is enough to do the job, that all of a sudden they will go faster to market and build quality in because they are automating their existing delivery process.
 Just throwing tools at the problem is not enough; to be successful, organisations also need to adopt the right mindset and establish a culture of fast delivery, fast feedback, and continuous improvement.